Don't put your life on the line! Better yet, keep the sand between your toes and stay off the rocks.

 Know the conditions

 Make sure you are aware of the local weather, swell and tidal conditions before going fishing.
 Once at a fishing location and take some time to observe the current conditions, they may be different to those predicted or may be changing.

 Wear shoes with non-slip soles to prevent slipping on wet rocks.
 Wear light shoes that will not weigh you down in water.
 Steel-cap work boots may provide good grip and protection to your feet but will weigh you down if you fall in.

-Wear a personal floatation device
+Wear a lifejacket

 Try to wear light clothing; this will make it easier to swim if you are washed in.
 Jumpers and thick cotton clothing become very heavy when wet, impeding swimming and can be difficult to take off quickly.